 While rare, it is possible for the blockchain to be compromised if nodes pool their resources and collude to approve incorrect ledger entries.
 However, the larger the network, the more difficult it becomes to carry out this attack.
 In most systems, it would cost the attacker many more resources to carry out the attack than they would gain from the attack itself.
 Additionally, some private blockchains allow for central authority nodes to change information on the ledger.
-Lastly, advances in quantum computing (supercomputing) threaten some current cryptographic security measures, but there is equally the likelihood that blockchain's security will evolve with quantum computing capabilities Blockchain under the hood: How does blockchain actually work?
+Advances in quantum computing (supercomputing) threaten some current cryptographic security measures, but there is equally the likelihood that blockchain's security will evolve with quantum computing capabilities.
+Blockchain under the hood: How does blockchain actually work?

 Hashing: a cryptographic fingerprint A hash is like a digital fingerprint; it is unique to each piece of data on the blockchain.
 Users put information regarding their transaction (name of receiver and sender along with the amount transferred) into a cryptographic hashing algorithm - a complex mathematical formula - and receive a set of letters and numbers that is distinct to that transaction.
 The specific input, if unchanged, will always produce the same exact hash.
 If, however, any part of the data input is changed (for example a malicious actor changes the amount transferred), the hash would change to an entirely different set of characters and make it incompatible with the rest of the chain.
 Therefore, even without seeing the details of the transaction, nodes can quickly tell that the data within the block has been tampered with and reject that version of the ledger.
-It is this cryptographic security that makes blockchain ledgers more trustworthy and (almost) immutable.
-Examples of Hashes Input Hash Output (using SHA 256 algorithm) OECD 879D5ACDCDA51A6F1B00EBFE77513D9B19F574499C867997EE1FB6B1FA6DDBB0 OeCD 19C91C8433AC66422E8B13A468B3E96D5D7924BEB1164F8412484900C7C1EDC6 Note: Even subtle changes like upper or lower case significantly alter the hash.
+It is this cryptographic security that makes blockchain ledgers more trustworthy and "almost" immutable.
+Examples of hashes Input Hash output (using SHA 256 algorithm) OECD 879D5ACDCDA51A6F1B00EBFE77513D9B19F574499C867997EE1FB6B1FA6DDBB0 OeCD 19C91C8433AC66422E8B13A468B3E96D5D7924BEB1164F8412484900C7C1EDC6 Note: Even subtle changes like upper or lower case significantly alter the hash.

 Mining

-For some blockchains, in order to add blocks to the ledger transfers must go through a mining process.
-Mining is method of adding transaction records, via blocks, onto a public ledger.
+For some blockchains, in order to add blocks to the ledger, transfers must go through a mining process.
+Mining is a way of adding transaction records, via blocks, onto a public ledger.
 Miners are nodes in the network that ensure the transactions in the block are valid.
-Specifically, they ensure the sender has not already used the funds it wants to send to the receiver.
-Once they finish the verification, they have to ask the network for consent to add it to the ledger.
+Specifically, they ensure that senders have not already used the funds they want to send to receivers.
+Once miners finish the verification, they have to ask the network for consent to add the new block to the ledger.
 In order to do so, they have to follow the consensus mechanisms chosen for the platform.

 Consensus

-As mentioned before, one of blockchain's key characteristics is the consensus mechanisms it uses to gather consent.
+One of blockchain's key characteristics is the consensus mechanisms it uses to gather consent.
 Agreement among nodes regarding the "state" of the ledger is essential for the function of the blockchain ledger.
 The bitcoin blockchain utilises a consensus model called Proof of Work, which requires the miner to compete against other miners to create and broadcast blocks for approval.
 If successful, they are rewarded in Bitcoin.
 There are other consensus mechanisms like Proof of Stake, Proof of Authority, Proof of Elapsed Time, and Proof of Burn - all of these are variations on the means for the network to agree on changes to the ledger.

-What are Digital Financial Assets?
+What are digital financial assets?

-A digital asset that works as a medium of exchange.

-The term tokenisation describes the process of transferring rights to a real world asset into a digital representation - or token - on the blockchain.
+A digital asset that works as a medium of exchange The term tokenisation describes the process of transferring rights to a real world asset into a digital representation - or token - on the blockchain.
 Being in possession of that digital token then gives you the right to that asset and the ability to trade and track it digitally.
-The three main types of token are:
+There are three main types: